userver-framework/userver/scripts/docs/en/userver/periodics.md

   Then you need to write a loop inside DoWork.
 Or if the host needs an expensive setup before starting the work on a distlock task, then you can also write a loop.

+DistLocks create a single tracing::Span for the whole lifetime of worker.
+If a shorter Trace ID lifetime is required, then use tracing::Span::MakeSpan() to create a new Span inside the Worker::DoWork() loop iteration.

 #### Guarantees provided